ThomasHMAC/FIX_ICA_classifier/README.md

 # FIX Classifier Training and Visualization Module

-This module is designed to train a classifier for Independent Component Analysis (ICA) component classification using FSL's FIX tool.
+This module trains a classifier for Independent Component Analysis (ICA) component classification using FSL's FIX tool.
 It includes utilities to train new FIX models on HCP-style datasets and visualize model performance.

 ---